Knowing how to find the testing date on your compressed gas cylinder is key.

 You’ll see this Argon tank was last tested in August 2014.

-The plus and a star along side means this test is good till August 2024.
-And this is rated so you can have a 10% overfill.
+The plus and a star along side means this test is good for 10 years, until August 2024.
+And this gas bottle rated so you can have a 10% overfill.

 Remember: No star alongside the date shown?

-Means that your tank needs a test 5 years from the month and year tank test date stamped on the cylinder.
+Means that your tank needs a test 5 years from the month and year of the tank test date stamped on the cylinder.

 What Does The Letters UT Mean As Part Of A Gas Cylinder Date Stamp?